 Crystal Cove Nature Ramble

-A Crystal Cove nature ramble is a fun alternative when things are hot inland.
 On one of the hotter days a few weeks ago, we headed to the coast and just hopped out at the state park to see some nature and cool off.
 It’s amazing what we spotted on such a short trip.

-Location: From Pacific Coast Highway (PCH) turn into the park opposite Newport Coast Drive (it dead ends into the state park) or at Reef Point into the parking lot.
+Directions to Crystal Cove State Park: From Pacific Coast Highway (PCH) turn into the park opposite Newport Coast Drive (it dead ends into the state park) or at Reef Point into the parking lot.
 On this particular trip, we entered at Newport Coast.
 We turned left and parked in parking area 3 or 4.
 MAP to Crystal Cove State Park

 On the way to the parking area, we had a whole family of California quail run in front of our car.
 Keep your eyes out for these guys.
 Trails run all around the bluffs, pick one and see what you see.